Egg Nutrition: Protein Quality, Choline, and Cholesterol Context

 What Eggs Do Very Well

 Eggs provide complete protein with high digestibility and strong amino acid profile.
+For how protein absorption actually works in the body, eggs score near the top of every quality metric.
 They are also one of the most practical food sources of choline.

 That combination makes eggs useful for satiety and for users trying to improve protein quality in regular meals.